 For a more exotic animal adventure, take the 12-mile drive to Safari West, also known as the Sonoma Serengeti.
 Visitors can experience an African safari much closer to home as they tour the park which mimics the animals’ natural habitat.

 While promoting conservation and environmental education, Safari West cares for the more than 800 animals including giraffes, zebra, lemurs, wildebeests and much more.
 Tours are offered year round, however, advanced reservations are required.
-Children must be at least three years old to tour Safari.
+Santa Rosa California is 55 miles from San Francisco.